DLR-RM/BlenderProc/examples/entity_displacement_modifier/README.md

 * All other, following parameter are not mandatory but can be used to further customize the displacement.
 * By adding a value to `min_vertices_for_subdiv` we can check if a subdivision modifier is necessary for the entity.
 If the vertices of a entity are less than `min_vertices_for_subdiv` a Subdivision modifier will be added to increase the number of vertices.
 The number of vertices of a entity has a big effect on the displacement modifier.
 If there are not enough vertices, the displacement modifier will not work well.
 * If a subdivision is being applied the `subdiv_level` defines the numbers of subdivisions to perform on the entity.
 We are using one or two in this example.
-* `mid_level` is the texture value that gives no displacement.
-Having `0.5` like we do, means that only half of the object will be displaced, which is a good value to start from.
+* `mid_level` is the texture value which will be treated as no displacement by the modifier.
+Texture values below this threshold will result in negative displacement along the selected direction, while texture values above it will result in positive displacement. `displacement = texture_value - mid_level`.
+Recall that color/luminosity values are typically between (0.0 to 1.0) in Blender, and not between (0 to 255).
 * `strength` is the amount to displace geometry.
 We are here sampling the `strength` over a gaussian distribution with mean `0.0` and standard deviation of `0.5`.

 ## More examples